jaraco/recapturedocs/recapturedocs/text/work in progress.rst

 Here is a list of tasks we have slated for future releases (in rough order of priority):

-* Prevent collecting funds from client when there is unsufficient MTurk funds to process the job.
 * Better error handling (send error to admin and send nice message to client)
 * Enable better introspection of pending and completed work (admin)
 * Enable bonus/surcharge for documents with excess text